openedx/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 Install Devstack using the Torrent file
 *****************************************

+You can use BitTorrent to download the box file.
+Follow all of the instructions in :ref:`Install DevStack`, but instead of downloading the Vagrant file with curl, do this:

 #.
 Download the Devstack `Torrent`_ file.

 #.
 When you have the file on your computer, add the virtual machine using the
    following command.

     .. code-block:: bash

      vagrant box add box-name path-to-box-file

 .. _Troubleshooting the Devstack Installation:

 *****************************************
 Troubleshooting the Devstack Installation
 *****************************************

 In some cases, you see an error when you attempt to create the Devstack virtual